Frequently Asked Questions

 http://gophouse.org/rep-glenn-bill-backs-schuette-action-on-smart-meters/

-To learn more, become a member of the InPower Community at https://www.inpowermovement.org/community.
+To learn more, and to view our collection of more recent success stories, become a member of the InPower Community at https://www.inpowermovement.org/community.

 Does it matter where I live when utilizing the NoL?

-If you would like to learn more while helping to support the platform needed to accommodate NoLs specific to a number of countries, please consider joining our community.
+If you would like to learn more while helping to contribute to the resources needed to accommodate the development of NoLs specific to a large number of countries, please consider joining our community:

 https://www.inpowermovement.org/community